MimiOnuoha/art-of-digital-mapping-ITP2016/README.md

 **ASSIGNMENTS**:
 - TK
-- Read: "Know Your Place" chapter from *Dataclysm*

 #### Week Three - February 12
 *What should maps communicate?**An overview of map projections, plus adding data to maps.*
 - Discussion + Assignment presentation- Presentation: Origins of web maps, KML vs GeoJSON vs ShapeFiles.
 QGIS,Mapshaper.- Demonstration: Examples layering different types of data on maps (paying special attention to the relationship between the ground map and the datawe’ve tied to it geographically).